tatumio/docs-guides/v1.0/RPC Nodes/rpc-utxo/zcash/rpc-zcash-getrawtransaction.md

 - `weight`: (numeric) The transaction's weight.
 - `locktime`: (numeric) The transaction locktime.
 - `vin`: (array) The transaction inputs.
 Each object within the array has the following properties:
   1. `txid`: A string representing the transaction ID of the output being spent.
-This refers to the transaction where the LTC being spent in the current transaction was received.
+This refers to the transaction where the amount being spent in the current transaction was received.
   2. `vout`: An integer representing the index of the output in the transaction specified by `txid`.
 This is the position of the output in that transaction's `vout` array.
-  3. `scriptSig`: An object containing two fields, `asm` and `hex`, which represents the unlocking script that satisfies the conditions of the spent output's locking script. `asm` contains the assembly representation of the script while `hex` containing the hexadecimal representation.
+  3. `scriptSig`: An object containing two fields, `asm` and `hex`, which represent the unlocking script that satisfies the conditions of the spent output's locking script. `asm` contains the assembly representation of the script, while `hex` contains the hexadecimal representation.
   4. `sequence`: A number representing the sequence number of the input.
 It can be used to signal relative locktime constraints on the transaction.
 - `vout`: (array) The transaction outputs.
 Each object within the array has the following properties:
-  1. `value`: A decimal number representing the amount of litecoin being sent to the output's address.
-This value is expressed in litecoins (LTC).
+  1. `value`: A decimal number representing the amount of amount being sent to the output's address.
   2. `n`: An integer representing the index of the output in the transaction's `vout` array.
   3. `scriptPubKey`: An object containing information about the locking script used to lock the output.
 The object has the following fields:
      - `asm`: The assembly representation of the locking script.
      - `hex`: The hexadecimal representation of the locking script.
      - `reqSigs`: The number of required signatures to unlock the output (relevant for multisig addresses).
      - `type`: The type of the locking script (e.g., 'pubkeyhash', 'scripthash', 'multisig', etc.).
-     - `addresses`: An array of Litecoin addresses associated with the output.
+     - `addresses`: An array of addresses associated with the output.
 - `hex`: (string) The serialized transaction data in hex format.
 - `blockhash`: (string, optional) The block hash containing the transaction.
 - `confirmations`: (numeric, optional) The number of confirmations the transaction has.